Get the gang together and take this self-driving route through the historic villages and rolling hillsides of country Victoria.

 HOT TIP: You can stay the night at the Bundaleer Farmhouse, just a short 100m stroll from the Captains Creek Winery or at the nearby very cosy Anarres village of tiny eco cabins.

-Blink and you’ll miss it, so keep an eye peeled for this roadside microbrewery in the small country town of Dean.
+Blink and you’ll miss it, so keep an eye peeled for Bank House Brewery, a roadside microbrewery in the small country town of Dean.

 Local beer hobbyist-turned-brewer Damien Normal is new to the commercial brewing scene and currently produces two beers – a session ale and ginger beer – from an old bank building on his property.